 Physical therapy

-Knee Replacement and Early Physical Therapy
+Knee Replacement: The Benefits of Early Physical Therapy

 December 22, 2019 Tags: , , , , ,

 Physical therapy after knee replacement surgery requires patience and commitment.
 There will be ups and downs.
 The recovery process is not smooth.
 Your physical therapist is your guide.
-He or she assesses your progress along the way and determines the best program for you.
-Factors that are important include minimizing your pain, decreasing your swelling, restoring your knee range motion, improving your strength, and correcting your walking pattern.
+They will assess your progress and determine the best program for you.

 Health Physical Therapy